Modebeclemente/ICDFA-Advanced-Cybercrime-Investigations-labs/Lab02_PC_Introduction_Solution-Clement-Documentation.md

 # Executive Summary (150–200 words)

 This lab introduced the basic structure of a PC system and demonstrated how disk and partition information can be examined at a low level for digital forensics.
-Using Oracle VirtualBox with a Kali-Forensics VM, I identified disks and partitions with tools such as `lsblk` and `fdisk`, then captured raw disk data from Sector 0 (the MBR) using `dd` and examined the bytes in hex using `xxd` and WinHex.
+Using Oracle VirtualBox with a Kali-Forensics VM, I identified disks and partitions with tools such as lsblk and fdisk, then captured raw disk data from Sector 0 (the MBR) using dd and examined the bytes in hex using xxd and WinHex.

 I extracted key partition-table fields—Starting LBA and Total Sectors—and used Python 3 to convert little-endian hex values into decimal and compute partition sizes in GB using the 512-bytes-per-sector formula.
 I also completed a disk geometry (CHS) calculation to estimate total disk size and reviewed the PC boot process, including BIOS vs UEFI.